Bob Baffert has been the face of American horse racing for nearly 30 years.

 Has Baffert been in trouble before?

-Yes, several times, but this is the most severe punishment he’s received.
+Yes, several times.
 His filly, Gamine, tested positive for betamethasone after the 2020 Kentucky Oaks.
 It’s the same substance that Medina Spirit tested positive for after last year’s Kentucky Derby.

 In the Gamine case, which Baffert didn’t appeal, Kentucky racing officials fined but didn’t suspend him.
 The filly was disqualified from a third-place finish and the purse money she earned was forfeited.